 “The referendum campaign of 2016 was characterised by so much negativity on both sides.
 I always thought it was such a shame that the positive messages of EU membership were largely drowned out.
 Back in the autumn, I saw an opportunity to remind everyone of the huge benefits we enjoy across Europe thanks to this unprecedented exercise in collaboration between nations.”— Sam Owens, Thirsty Cambridge

 Sam’s first step was to speak to his brewer friend, Justin Hawke of Moor Beer Co in Bristol, to gauge his reaction.
 Justin jumped straight on board and has gone on to play a crucial role in bringing the project to life.
 As one of the first recognised craft brewers in the UK and boasting long-standing relationships with great breweries across the country and the continent, Justin was ideally placed to recruit the other 23 brewers.
-Justin additionally brought in Beer 52 and the Bloomsbury Group to give the project huge UK-wide distribution and exposure.
+Justin additionally brought in Beer 52 to give the project huge UK-wide distribution and exposure.
 With a range of other partners including Simpsons Malt, Charles Faram Hop Merchants, eCask, Crown Beverage and Multi Packaging Solutions, the whole of the craft beer supply chain has come on board with the project.
 All ingredients – including hops – will come from Europe.

 Justin Hawke said: “As someone who chose to move to Europe and start my brewery in the UK, this topic is hugely personal.
 It was crucial for us to avoid a negative, antagonistic tone in what we’re doing.
 Sure, we believe strongly that it’s a bad idea to leave the EU, but we don’t want to be political.
 At the heart of everything we’re doing is a positive message celebrating all the great things that can be achieved by working together.
 This project uses beer as a medium for people to really internalise how we must continue building bridges as people, as businesses and as nations.”